acidanthera/Shiki/FAQ.en.md

 `defaults write com.apple.AppleGVA forceSWDecoder -boolean yes` — forces software decoder
 `defaults write com.apple.coremedia hardwaveVideoDecoder disable` — disables hardware decoder
 `defaults write com.apple.coremedia hardwaveVideoDecoder force` — forces hardware decoder
+Please note that this preference is *not* needed in most cases, and its improper usage will break CL and VDA decoding.

 - _How do I reset my DRM configuration (may be needed to fix the crashes)?_
 Run the following commands in terminal: